chipsalliance/Caliptra/doc/Caliptra.md

 ### UDS

-A combination of mask ROM and HW macros must implement the DICE key derivation and power-on latch, hiding the UDS seed and only making the CDI-derived signing public key visible to ROM and private key 'handle' available to ROM.
-Real UDS will only be calculated during the cold boot, used for CDI derivation and immediately gets cleared.
+A combination of mask ROM and HW macros must implement the DICE key derivation and power-on latch, hiding the UDS seed and only making the CDI-derived signing key 'handle' visible to ROM.
+Real UDS will only be calculated during the cold boot in hardware, used for CDI derivation and immediately gets cleared.

 The Caliptra UDS seed is stored as ciphertext in fuses, deobfuscated only on cold boot using a obfuscation key[^2] known only to the Caliptra Hardware.
 Once read by Caliptra HW at boot, the unobfuscated UDS is then used to derive the IDevID identity and immediately cleared by hardware.